 As businesses move forward during this unknown time, it is important that you and your team are able to connect and think collaboratively together—there are many external drivers not only impacting your business, but the very fabric of the world.
 These impacts may be affecting you and your team personally.
-That’s why now more than ever, you and your team need to lean in to support one another.
+That’s why now more than ever, moving through change as a team is important.
+You and your team need to lean in to support one another.

 Creating and nurturing a psychologically safe environment is key to being able to show up—not only for the needs of the business but for one another.